-Friday’s 4OT Thriller Between The Blazers And Nuggets Was So Long, It Overloaded The NBA Stats Site
+Friday’s 4 OT Thriller Between The Blazers And Nuggets Was So Long, It Overloaded The NBA Stats Site

 The Trail Blazers prevailed by a score of 140-137, thanks largely to the late-game heroics of McCollum, who scored 18 of his 41 points in overtime.
 As ESPN Stats & Info noted, that was the most in a playoff overtime in the last 20 years.

-The Blazers also go some timely play from Rodney Hood, who played a light 23:35 and used his relatively fresh legs to hit a series of key shots in the final overtime period.
+The Blazers also got some timely play from Rodney Hood, who played a light 23:35 and used his relatively fresh legs to hit a series of key shots in the final overtime period.

 McColllum said in a postgame interview that he felt good and was ready for Game 4, which was less than 48 hours away at the time the game ended after 11 p.m. local time.